 Dementia is a term used to describe a collection of problems that individuals with various underlying brain disorders or damage may experience with their memory, language, and thinking.
 There are many different forms of dementia, including Alzheimer’s disease, Parkinson’s disease, Lewy body dementia, and Huntington’s disease.
 Dementia tends to start out slowly and progressively gets worse over time, eventually becoming so severe that it inhibits a person’s ability to function on a daily basis.
-While most forms of dementia are incurable, they can be managed with proper treatment.
+While most forms of dementia are incurable, they can be managed with proper treatment at a mental health center.

-Vantage Point understands how upsetting and scary it can be to learn that you have dementia.
+Vantage Point in Fayetteville, AR understands how upsetting and scary it can be to learn that you have dementia.
 The compassionate staff at Vantage Point understands the roller coaster of emotions you must be struggling with and we are ready to help you work through this difficult time.
-We can work together to get you an appropriate treatment plan that will meet all of your needs and get some of your symptoms under control so that you can enhance your overall quality of life.
+We can work together to get you an appropriate treatment plan at our center that will meet all of your needs and get some of your symptoms under control so that you can enhance your overall quality of life.

 How to Help a Loved One or Family Member Seek Treatment